 Prior to this offering, there has been no public market for our common stock.
-An active trading market for our shares may never develop or be sustained following this offering.
+Although our common stock has been approved for quotation on NASDAQ, an active trading market for our shares may never develop or be sustained following this offering.
 Accordingly, you may not be able to sell your shares quickly or at the market price if trading in our stock is not active.
 The initial public offering price for our common stock was determined through negotiations between the underwriters and us.
 The initial public offering price may vary from the market price of our common stock after the closing of this offering.
 Investors may not be able to sell their common stock at or above the initial public offering price.